kmkr/splendid-nudibranch/content.md

 Desc	Malapascua is known for its legendary thresher sharks usually found in deep waters.
 However, when the sun starts to rise they ascend to the cleaning stations on the sloaps of Monad Shoal.
 Diving starts 05.00 am.

+DSC01725.jpg

+Title
+Latin	Chromodoris sp.
+Tags	philippines 2014 pandan-island nudibranch
+Desc

 DSC01782.jpg

 Title	Blackfin Barracuda
 Latin	Sphyraena qenie
 Tags	philippines 2014 apo-reef barracuda
 Desc	A streamlined predator, very powerful with fearsome teeth.
 Its torpedo like body of pure muscle makes it extremely fast.
 A fascinating fish commonly seen schooling.

+DSC02484.jpg

+Title	Klara of Pandan Island
+Tags	philippines pandan-island 2014 parrot
+Desc	On a tiny island just outside Mindoro lives an old parrot named Klara.
+She is watched over by the owners of the island.
+I didn't like it at first, but over time I learned there was more to it than just keeping a parrot as a pet.
+In fact, the story is very touching but too long to write here.
+Ask me one time if you want to hear it.

 DSC02544.jpg